 About the writer

-Harry Forsblom (born 1943) is a literary critic, translator and author of both collections of poetry and novels.
-He lives in Helsinki.
+Harry Forsblom (1943-2016) was a literary critic, translator and author of both collections of poetry and novels.
+He lived in Helsinki.

 © Writers and translators.
 Anyone wishing to make use of material published on this website should apply to the Editors.